Plug-In Electric Vehicles

 - Environmental Improvements: Electric vehicles do not produce vehicle emissions while in all-electric mode, and they are cleaner even when the emissions from electric generation is considered.

-Did you know you can get up to $11,000 in savings when you buy a new Nissan Leaf plug-in electric car?
+Did you know you can get a federal tax credit up to $7,500 on the purchase of a plug-in electric car?

 Electric vehicle owners have multiple options when it comes to charging their vehicle.
 They can plug them into a standard outlet or charge at an electric vehicle charging station.
 Charging stations are categorized into three levels: Level One, Level Two and DC Fast Charge.